OGRECave/ogre/Docs/src/material-scripts.md

 ## lod\_strategy

 Sets the name of the LOD strategy to use.
 Defaults to ’Distance’ which means LOD changes based on distance from the camera.
 Also supported is ’PixelCount’ which changes LOD based on an estimate of the screen-space pixels affected.
+@par
 Format: lod\_strategy &lt;name&gt;<br> Default: lod\_strategy Distance

 <a name="lod_005fvalues"></a>
 <a name="lod_005fvalues-1"></a>